asmerkin/asmerkin.github.io/source/_articles/20210228-why-not-to-make-gnome-look-like-macos.md

 ---
-title: Why to make Gnome look like MacOS?
+title: Why not to make Gnome look like MacOS?
 date: 2021-02-28
 section: content
 ---